 - 2. The budget should represent a reasonable estimate of funding required to support the CI during the proposed five-year funding period required to support the activities described in the NOFO, including an estimate of the number of required personnel.
 Budget narrative guidance is available on the GMD website.
 Institutions proposing a CI should use the funding information listed in the NOFO to guide their proposed budgets.
 Upon approval of the CI award, NOAA will use this budget to set the maximum amount of funding that can be obligated with this award.
 Prior to any funding obligation, the CI will submit specific project descriptions and budgets for NOAA review, as described in Section 6.D. - 3.
 The project description should include a business plan to assist the reviewers in evaluating the Principal Investigator's overall qualification(s).
 The business plan describes the fiscal and human resource/capital management, strategic planning, and accountability.
 In addition, for CIs that are academic consortia, the business plan should describe the governance structure among the supporting academic institutions, how to coordinate the research, and who will be the primary contact (administrative lead) for the CI research activities. - 4.
-The project description must include a plan to recruit a diverse, highly capable workforce, build an inclusive work environment, and ensure continued progress and commitment to strengthen diversity, equity, and inclusion.
-The plan should include evidence-based and intentional programming to support diversity and a culture of inclusion that integrate with and ideally strengthen research efforts.
-Suitable metrics to assess the CI's diversity and inclusion goals should be described, and feedback loops should be in place for independent assessment and continuous improvement of diversity

-- and inclusion in all dimensions of the CI operation.
-Furthermore, the description must describe indicators of institutional commitment to promoting diversity and inclusion within the primary and participating institutions (if any). - CIs are strongly encouraged to partner with NOAA Cooperative Science Center (CSC) Institutions other HBCU, HSI, or TCU to train, educate, and help perform outreach to diverse communities. - 6.
 The CI may elect to exercise a one-time no cost extension period prior approval waived for the five-year CI award.
 The authority to extend the award period without prior approval may not be exercised merely to use unobligated funds.
 The GO must be notified in writing at least 10 days prior to expiration of the award and include a justification for the extension.
 For all NCEs, the CI must provide remaining funds, planned activities, and justification for delay for all NCEs, including prior approval waived.
 Subsequent requests for more than a one-year NCE may be considered in unusual or extenuating circumstances.